CISecurity/ArtifactExpressions/artifacts/windows/windows.registry.value.rst

 The registry test is used to check metadata associated with Windows registry key.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a registry_object and the optional state element specifies the registry data to check.
+The object element references a registry_object and the state element specifies the registry data to check.

 Technical Details